The-Assembly/Rider_app/README.md

     AppRegistry.registerComponent('driver', () => App);
  ```

 STEP 6: Copy the App.js file from the Driver folder and replace with the existing one (make sure to change the google maps API key).
-Copy the helper.js file to the grabDriver folder.
+Copy the helper.js file to the driver folder.

 STEP 7: Run the app using:
 ```